kennytilton/mxtodomvc/README.md

 Next up: the spec requires a bit of routing.

 #### git checkout lift-routing
 The official TodoMVC spec requires a routing mechanism be used to implement the user filtering of which to-dos are displayed, based on their completion status.
-The options are all, completed only, and incomplete (active) only.
+The options are "all", "completed" only, and "active" (incomplete) active only.

 The declarative code just reads the route, a property of the root node of the matrix:
 ````clojure